A chamber choir in the heart of the Northeast

 However, our underlying purpose is to present music and texts that are reflective and inspirational to audiences of all backgrounds.
-Therefore, we sing both sacred and secular music — mainly early music but with a significant repertoire from later periods, including the present day.
+Therefore, we sing both sacred and secular music — both early music and with a significant repertoire from later periods, including the present day.

 The choir has about 40 singers.
 Membership is by simple audition and we rehearse on Wednesday evenings in St. Andrew’s Church, Newgate Street — traditionally Newcastle’s oldest parish church, serving people from the city’s universities, hospitals and markets (and a certain football club!).

-We hope that as you explore this website you will be inspired — to join us at a concert, perhaps to sing with us or to support us in other ways.
+We hope that what you find on the website will inspire you — to join us at a concert, to sing with us or to support us in other ways.
 To find out more, see our What we do page.